knative/community/elections/README.md

 type: "docs"
 ---

-# Knative TOC Elections
+# Knative Elections

-This document section outlines how to conduct a Knative Technical Oversight Committee election.
-See [TOC election process](../mechanics/TOC.md) for more information of how the committee decides when to have elections, eligibility for voting, eligibility for candidacy, maximal representation, etc.
+This document outlines how to conduct Knative elections.
+See [TOC election process](../mechanics/TOC.md) and [Steering Committee election process](../mechanics/SC.md) for more information of how the committee decides when to have elections, eligibility for voting, eligibility for candidacy, maximal representation, etc.

 ## Process

-1. Steering committee prepare the election repository
+1. Steering committee selects election officers.

+2. Prepare the election repository

-    * Make knative/community/elections/$YEAR
+    * Make knative/community/elections/$YEAR-TOC or knative/community/elections/$YEAR-SC
+    * Create an OWNERS file in the above directory with the election officers as approvers / reviewers.
-    * Make knative/community/elections/$YEAR/README.md, this is the voter's guide
+    * Create the README.md in the above directory, this is the voter's guide
         * Copy over the voter's guide from the previous year.
 The voter's guide is the single source of truth for the election that year!
 All annoucements and notices should link to this document.
         * Update with new dates, candidates, and procedures (if necessary)
-    * Make knative/community/elections/$YEAR/voters.md
+    * Create voters.yaml in the above directory
         * Initial list is generated via the eligibility for voting requirements.
-        * Steering will update this list as voters submit the voting exception form.
+        * Election officers will update this list as voters submit the voting exception form.
+    * Create election.yaml and election_desc.md, which are used by Elekto
+        * Copy the one from the previous election and update with new information about the election.
+    * Create nomination-template.md
+        * Copy from the previous election - no need to update.

-1. Annouce voting schedule to the community
+3. Annouce voting schedule to the community

-    * Should be mostly links to the voter guide and the TOC charter.
+    * Should be mostly links to the voter guide, which contains links to other relevant details.
     * On knative-dev list, Knative Slack under #general, and twitter.

-3. Executing the Election in CIVS
+4. Executing the Election in Elekto

-    * Use [CIVS](http://civs.cs.cornell.edu/civs_create.html) to create the election, which CIVS calls a poll.
-Once you send out the ballots you cannot UNSEND the emails, ensure everything in the form is correct!
-    * Name of the poll - `Knative TOC Election for $YEAR`
-    * Name of supervisor - `Knative Steering Committee`
-    * Email - `elections@knative.team`
-    * Date and Time: Write in the date and time the election will stop.
-This field is not programmatic, the election is stopped by hand, so you can write this in plain text
-    * Description: Use the following text, modify it for either 3 or 2 positions, depending on the amount of open seats:

-      ```
-      This election is to nominate the Technical Oversight Committee for the Knative project.
-      Order the candidates by preference, the top $NUMBER candidates will be selected.
-      Please see the voter's guide for more information.
-      ```

-    * Add the candidate list to the form, with the format `Name (github-id)`
-    * How many choices will win: This number needs to be set to the amount of open seats of a given election (and updated in the description)
-    * More options, check the boxes for:
-        * Do not release results to all voters
-          * Enter `elections@knative.team` for the email address to receive the results
-        * Enable detailed ballot reporting
-          * Leave unchecked "reveal the identity of the voter"
-        * Enforce proportional representation
-          * Select "rank of their favorite choice"
-    * Click create poll, this will send elections@knative.team an email with instructions
-    * It will send you a link to “Poll Control”, bookmark this generated page as this is where you will add voters and also resend ballots to people if their ballot gets lost or filtered
-    * This page is where the “Start Poll” and “Stop Poll” buttons are, start the poll
-    * WARNING: This is the point of no return:
-    * Click "Start Poll" to begin the poll.
-You must do this before adding voters.
-    * Paste in the registered voters and click add voters
+    * Elections will be held using [Elekto](https://elekto.dev/), an online voting tool created by CNCF intern Manish Sahani and administered by Josh Berkus.
-        * It will mail the ballots to the participants
+    * It relies on GitHub Oauth for access to ballots
-        * It does duplicate detection so multiple entries are fine
-        * This might take a while and the web page will not update, this has taken up to 10m in the past as it's sending each ballot.
-Don't panic or refresh the page
-    * Leave the poll open for the duration of voting
-        * Remember to send a 24 hour reminder before closing the poll
-        * Click "Stop poll" at the end of the election, check the previously generated URL that CIVS mailed you when you started the poll
+    * More details can be found in the [Elekto documentation](https://elekto.dev/docs/)
+    * Remember to send periodic reminders about key deadlines and to encourage people to vote.

+5. Announcing the results

     * Reporting
-        * Mail results of the election to the Steering Committee members and incumbent TOC members who are not running for election
+        * Mail results of the election to the Steering Committee to discuss next steps.
+        * Contact the candidates in advance of the announcement to let each of them know whether or not they were selected and ask them to keep it confidential until the announcement.
-        * Steering Committee announces the results to the entire community at once at the end of the election
+        * Steering Committee announces the results to the entire community at the end of the election
-    * Push election results into knative/community/elections/$YEAR/results.md _after_ the Steering Commmittee has announced the results
+    * Push election results into results.md in the above directory _after_ the Steering Commmittee has announced the results

 ## Roles and Responsibilities: